 - Provide post-operative care, including wound care and bandage changes

 - Take and develop radiographs

 Partners and employers

 In general, there are four to five jobs available for every PCC Veterinary Technician graduate.

 Applying to PCC is free and only takes a few minutes.Apply now

-This program has an additional application process.
+Limited entry awards have an additional application process.
 Learn about the prerequisite requirements for the Veterinary program.